criteo/JVips/README.md

 Not all libvips capabilities are implemented.
 JVips currently exposes:
 - Resize
+- Rotate by a multiple of 90 degrees
+- Autofix rotation based on image EXIF metadata
 - Pad
 - Crop
 - Find trim (get bounding box)